HPD-3/Moneypath/README.md

 *  Deployed Version: [Link Here!](https://moneypath-7777.firebaseapp.com/)

 Account For testing :
-* User : usertesting@gmail.com
+* User : you can use the register
-  pass : user123

 * admin : admintesting@gmail.com